 This post is sponsored by Fabric Creations™ The opinions are my own.

 Cloth napkins are an easy and inexpensive way to personalize your wedding.
-You can get plain, cloth napkins (in any color) for around a dollar at a Dollar or discount store.
+You can get plain, cloth napkins (in any color) for around a dollar at a dollar or discount store.
 I got mine for 20 cents each at a thrift store.
-Fabric Creations™ makes a variety of fabric inks and you can mix and blend inks to create custom colors, so the sky is the limit for creating the perfect wedding look.
+Fabric Creations™ makes a variety of fabric inks and you can mix and blend inks to create custom colors, so the sky's the limit for creating the perfect wedding look!

 - Something to clean your stamps with after use.
-I used Fabric Creations™ Cleaning Brush ($4.99)
+I used Fabric Creations™ Cleaning Brush ($4.99), and

 Step 1: Prepare your napkins

 Before you begin, wash and dry your napkins.
-Do not add fabric softener or drier sheets.
+Do not add fabric softener or dryer sheets.
 Iron any residual creases or wrinkles out of your napkins.
 Do not use starch.

 Step 2: Plan out where you'll put your design.

 Place your napkin on top of your block printing mat for best results.
 I used two mats side by side to accommodate the entire length of my napkin.
 They're only 5 dollars each, so get a couple.